Land0fChocolate/NewEmeraldRomHack/README.md

 	- Pokemon will attempt to learn a new move upon evolution.
 	- Hoenn move tutors can now teach their moves endlessly.
 - New tutor moves added.
 The new tutor set is similar to what was available in future gens (TODO: make list).
-- Some Pokemon have base stat changes to better fit their theme and gameplay (TODO: make list).
+- A few Pokemon have base stat changes to better fit their theme and gameplay (TODO: make list).
 	- Treecko, Spheal lines have Attack and Special Attack swapped.
-	- Numel and Camerupt have more base HP.
+	- Numel and Camerupt have more HP.
-	- Dewgong has more base Speed.
+	- Dewgong has more Speed.
 - HMs have been removed and Pokemon can use the HM field commands without needing to learn the move.
 Only the relevant badge and a compatible Pokemon species are required to traverse obstacles.
 - Pokemon EVs and IVs can be viewed in the summary screen by pressing the L and R buttons.
 - Wild Encounters adjusted.